Naproxen Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- An increased risk of stroke or heart attack (similar to other NSAIDs).
-Risk may be higher in patients with pre-existing conditions and at higher dosages.
+- Most NSAIDs have been associated with an increased risk of stroke or heart attack.
+The risk may be higher in patients with preexisting cardiovascular conditions and with higher dosages.

 Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 For a complete list of all side effects, click here.